Helping communities secure local value

-The 2-year project, which runs until April 2020, is open to any community group or existing community benefit society in Devon, Dorset and Somerset.
 We provide new groups with advice on governance and support to register a community benefit society.
 Once that’s done, or if a society already exists, the next step is to look at the business plan for the project, help you shape it and make sure that it’s fit for purpose; and finally we advise on the share offer document and community engagement plan that flow from the business plan.

 Our role is to act as advisors and mentors, helping societies make the best decisions and giving their share offer the best chance of success.

-Currently supported through the project
+The enterprises we supported through the project were:

 - Somerset Local Food Ltd